josefnpat/LD28/README.md

 Introducing the 48 hour MMO.
 You said it was a bad idea, and from the start and in retrospect, it probably was.
 Regardless, it's an MMO, it's free, and it's technically in 3D, as requested.

-Coincidentally, this game is the first publicly released MMO make with the LÖVE framework.
+Coincidentally, this game is the first publicly released MMO made with the LÖVE framework.

 ### How to play